-Follow the link to our Airbnb Apartment to find the costs and use the Airbnb link in our sidebar for a 36AUD discount for first time users.
+Follow the link to our Airbnb Apartment to find the costs and use the Airbnb link in our sidebar for a significant discount for first time users.

-The walks we did were free and sourced from Zagreb Honestly.
-Since this post was originally published Andrea (ZH) has published a Public Pee Map.
+The resources we used for our free walking tour Zagreb were sourced from Zagreb Honestly.
+Since our post was originally published Andrea (ZH) has published a Public Pee Map.
 Yes you read correctly.
-Although we didn’t have trouble finding toilets in Zagreb we did have trouble in other places in Croatia and I think such a map is an excellent idea.
+Although we didn’t have trouble finding toilets in Zagreb we did have trouble in other places in Croatia and I think it is an excellent idea.